miafranks/general_protocols/Phosphate_Assay.md

 ### Materials Preparation
 1. Remove samples from -80 freezer, place on ice to thaw
-2. Make Working phosphate stock (1000 μM)
+2. Make Working phosphate stock (1000μM)
    1. Make 50 mL of 1000 μM working stock from primary stock, C1V1 = C2V2
    3. Primary Stock Conc _________ μM x ____  mL = 1000μM x 50 mL
       1. E.g. X = (1000*50/57412) = 0.871mL = 871μL
    4. Add 871μL of primarily stock to 49.129mL MQ water
    5. Store in the fridge
 3. Label 9x 50 mL centrifuge tubes as follows:
-   1. 5mM
+   1. 5uM
-   2. 2.5mM
+   2. 2.5uM
-   3. 1.25mM
+   3. 1.25uM
-   4. 0.625mM
+   4. 0.625uM
-   5. 0.3125mM
+   5. 0.3125uM
-   6. 0.15625mM
+   6. 0.15625uM
-   7. 0.078125mM
+   7. 0.078125uM
-   8. 0.0390625mM
+   8. 0.0390625uM
-   9. 0mM
+   9. 0uM
-4. Rinse all centrifuge tubes 3x each with MQ water before use
-5. Add 25mL MQ water to each tube except the 1000nM tube.
-Add 50mL water to the 1000nM tube
+4. Add 25mL MQ water to each tube except the 5uM tube.
+5. Add 50mL water to the 5uM tubes
-6. Add 50μL of the 1000μM Working stock into the labeled 1000nM centrifuge tube containing 50mL of water.
-Vortex.
+6. Add 125μL of the 1000μM Working stock into the labeled 5uM centrifuge tube containing 50mL of water.
+7. Vortex
-7. Take 25mL from the 1000nM tube and add to the “500nM” tube.
-Mix well.
+8. Take 25mL from the 5uM tube and add to the “2.5uM” tube.
+9. Vortex
-8. Continue, using serial dilutions by adding 25mL of each previous tube to the 25mL of water in the next.
+10. Continue, using serial dilutions by adding 25mL of each previous tube to the 25mL of water in the next.
+11. Do not add anything to the 0uM standard.

 ### Primary Procedure
 1. Transfer 5mL of sample or standard into a 15mL reaction tube